 Nearly all benefits under the program are for professional services, primarily for those of physicians.
-The unit prices of these services can be expected to rise at approximately the same rate as all earnings from employment in the United States.
-The annual increases in physicians' fees, as measured by the Consumer Price Index for physician fees, and the annual increases in average earnings, as measured by the average increase in the average earnings in employment under the social security program, appear in table C.
+The unit prices of these services has, in the past, risen at a slightly lower rate than all earnings from employment in the United States.
+The annual increases in physicians' fees, as measured by the Consumer Price Index for physician fees, and the annual increases in average earnings, as measured by the average increases in the average earnings in employment under the social security program, appear in table B.